What do I need on my first session?

 Can Taijutsu help me feel more confident?

-more aware of there surroundings and abilities to protect themselves.
-We train against likely attacks you
+become more aware of there surroundings and abilities to protect themselves.
+We train against likely

 Is one Martial Art better than another?